-Six years before Oklahoma statehood, the 1901 Red Fork oil discovery near Tulsa will help the town start its journey to becoming “Oil Capital of the World.”
+Six years before Oklahoma statehood, the 1901 Red Fork oil discovery near Tulsa set the town on its journey to becoming “Oil Capital of the World.”

 Attracted to Indian Territory following an 1897 discovery at Bartlesville – read First Oklahoma Oil Well – two experienced drillers from the Pennsylvania fields found oil in the Creek Indian Nation on June 25, 1901.

 They drilled with steam boilers powering cable tools, a technology still evolving from when the U.S. petroleum industry began in 1859 along Oil Creek in Titusville, Pennsylvania.

 After leasing thousands of acres in the Creek Nation, John S. Wick and Jesse Heydrick “spudded” their well near the village of Red Fork, across the Arkansas River from Tulsa.
 It was not easy for the Pennsylvanians.

 Although the Sue A. Bland No. 1 well announced its arrival by erupting into the air, the discovery soon settled into production of 10 barrels of oil a day from a depth of 537 feet.
 Despite the low production, the Oklahoma Territory well attracted a lot of national attention, drawing large numbers of exploration companies to the Tulsa area.

 The Tulsa Democrat newspaper exclaimed, “Geyser of Oil Spouts at Red Fork” and “Oil Well Gusher Fifteen Feet High.”
 Within a week, Red Fork – once a quiet town of 75 people – was overrun by people clamoring for leases.
 Many of the newcomers settled in Tulsa, which in 1904 constructed its first bridge across the Arkansas River to accommodate wagon loads of oi field workers and equipment.